 The National Law Journal named Mr. Matsui a “Minority 40 under 40,” and he has been recommended by Chambers USA and Legal 500 US in the areas of Supreme Court and Appellate Litigation.
 Clients have described Mr. Matsui as “a ‘terrific’ practitioner with a ‘warm and enthusiastic’ approach to matters.”
 (Chambers USA 2015)

-Mr. Matsui also maintains an active pro bono practice.
+Mr. Matsui also dedicates significant time to the less fortunate in pro bono matters.
 He led the Morrison & Foerster team that was co-counsel for petitioner Terrance Graham in Graham v.
 Florida, 130 S. Ct.
-2011 (2010)—a successful Eighth Amendment challenge to Florida’s imposition of a “life without the possibility of parole” sentence to a juvenile offender convicted of a non-homicide crime.
+2011 (2010)—in a successful Eighth Amendment challenge to Florida’s imposition of a “life without the possibility of parole” sentence to a juvenile offender convicted of a non-homicide crime.
 He also successfully represented a putative class of foster care children in a high-profile abuse and neglect case in the Ninth Circuit in Henry A. v.
 Willden, 678 F.3d 991 (9th Cir.
 2012).

 Prior to entering private practice, Mr. Matsui clerked for Justice Anthony M. Kennedy of the Supreme Court of the United States, Judge Pamela Ann Rymer of the United States Court of Appeals for the Ninth Circuit, and Judge David F. Levi of the United States District Court for the Eastern District of California.

-Mr. Matsui was the chair (from 2012-2015) and a member (from 2010-2016) of the ABA's seven-person Standing Committee for Amicus Curiae Briefs, which oversees preparation of ABA briefs for filing before the Supreme Court and other courts.
-He is currently co-chair of the amicus curiae brief committee for the National Asian Pacific American Bar Association.
+Mr. Matsui previously chaired (from 2012-2015) the ABA's seven-person Standing Committee for Amicus Curiae Briefs, which oversees preparation of ABA briefs for filing before the Supreme Court and other courts.
+He is currently a member of the amicus curiae committee for the American Intellectual Property Law Association, and he was the co-chair of the amicus curiae brief committee for the National Asian Pacific American Bar Association.
 Mr. Matsui previously served a three-year term as an Appellate Lawyer Representative for the Ninth Circuit, having been selected by the Court of Appeals for that position.
-Mr. Matsui also previously served as a board member for the D.C.
+Mr. Matsui had served as a board member for the D.C.
 Circuit Historical Society.

 While in law school, Mr. Matsui served as managing editor of Volume 51 of the Stanford Law Review, and was elected to the Order of the Coif.